 - Creates the proposal outline and obtains scope descriptions, estimates and other inputs as required from the appropriate delivery groups to create a compliant and competitive proposal

-- Reviews, edits, and provides guidance on the creation of cover letters, executive summaries, and other key parts of proposals
+- Generates cover letters, executive summaries, and other key (non-technical) parts of proposals

 - Maintains the proposals database with accurate and timely updates (e.g. Start Date, Price, Go/Get information, etc.)

 - Adheres to all Corporate Policies and Procedures including Compliance, Risk and Levels of Authority

 - Facilitates proposal reviews, including Pink, Green, Red and Gold Team reviews.

 - Leads the Purchase Order acceptance process and reviews Purchase Orders for accuracy and agreement with proposals